danfuzz/samizdat/doc/language-guide/02-data.md

   specifiers can be included by separating them with commas.
 As with int literals, underscores are ignored and may be used for readability.
 * `\&name;` &mdash; XML entity name. `name` represents any of the standard XML entity names.
-See [the XML spec for entity names](http://www.w3.org/TR/xml-entity-names/bycodes.html) for a full list.
+As with hexadecimal escapes, multiple entity names can be included by separating them with commas.
+See [the XML spec for entity names](http://www.w3.org/TR/xml-entity-names/bycodes.html) for a full list of names.

 ```
 ""                            # the empty string